CloudlineSolutions/buildingx-operations-api/README.md

 ## Example Usage
 The following example code demonstrates a complete set of typical operations, ending in setting a point value.
-It does not include all available functions, but it gives you a good idea for how to use the library.
+It does not include all available functions, but it gives you a good idea of how to use the library.

-The sequence assumes that the first location associated with the partition has a gateway with at least one device under it, with the device having at least one writable point (a boolean in this example).
+The sequence assumes that the first location associated with the partition has a gateway with at least one device under it.
+The device is assumed to have at least one writable point (a boolean type in this example).

 ```

   // initialize the session (uses credentials and other properties stored in environment variables)
   // your partition ID is provided when you set up your account in the SBT cloud portal
   partitionID := "{your partition id goes here}"
 	session := Session{}
 	err := session.Initialize(partitionID)
 	if err != nil {
 		// handle the error
 	}

   // get all locations for the partition
   locations, err := GetLocations(&session)
 	if err != nil {
 		// handle the error
 	}

   // Get all devices associated with the first location
 	devices, err := GetDevicesByLocation(&session, &locations[0])
 	if err != nil {
 		// handle the error
 	}

   // find the gateway (X300 or X200).
 	gatewayID := ""
 	for _, device := range devices {
 		if strings.ToLower(device.Model) == "x300" || strings.ToLower(device.Model) == "x200" {